Central PA Conservancy Logo

 Central Pennsylvania Conservancy is a nonprofit, member-supported charitable organization with a mission to acquire, preserve, and protect local land and natural resources in South-Central Pennsylvania.
 The organization serves as the local land trust for a 6-county region (Cumberland, Franklin, Perry, Dauphin, Juniata, and northern York County).
 View our interactive map!

-Over 40 years, CPC has acquired, protected, and preserved over 5,7850 acres in the region, expanding and connecting natural areas, while increasing public recreation opportunities.
-To date, CPC has transferred over 2,100 acres to the public, including state parks, forests, and game lands.
+Over 40 years, CPC has acquired, protected, and preserved over 5,000 acres in the region, expanding and connecting natural areas, while increasing public recreation opportunities.
+To date, CPC has transferred over 2,000 acres to the public, through land transfers to state parks, forests, and game lands.

 But, we’re not done!